CONSUMERS RIGHTING CORPORATE WRONGS

 Often in cases involving consumer claims about unfair business practices, consumers choose to pursue a class action.
-About 50 years ago, Congress recognized that there are many instances where one company’s illegal practices violate the rights of hundreds, thousands, or millions of individuals in exactly the same way.
-Often, however, the violations are minor enough on an individual basis that these people will not file their own lawsuits.
-To improve efficiency in the court system and allow these individuals to vindicate their rights, Congress enacted Rule 23 of the Federal Rules of Civil Procedure, paving the way for large-scale cases known as “class actions.”
-By joining together in a class action, the potential money at stake grows exponentially, forcing the company to pay attention.
+While violations may be minor or difficult to prove on an individual basis, when many consumers join together in a class action, the potential money at stake grows exponentially, forcing the company to pay attention.
 Class actions are used to right many wrongs, including but not limited to: (1) unlawful company-wide pay practices or discrimination; (2) unfair or deceptive business practices; and (3) securities fraud that occurs when publicly held companies make false or deceptive statements concerning their stock value and viability that eventually cause the value of stockholders’ shares to decrease significantly.

 There is a wide variety of business practices that may constitute false, fraudulent or deceptive practices, including:

 Hidden, unfair, inflated charges for goods and services;

 Excessive or misrepresented fees;

 Bait and switch tactics by business, advertising one good or service only to provide customers with an inferior product;